 For students beginning their junior year, it is possible to complete the requirements for geochemistry, geophysics, and planetary science options within two years, but there are benefits from starting with the Ge 11 sequence in the sophomore year.
-Because Ge 120 may not be offered every year, students in the geology option may also need to take Ge 106 ab in their sophomore year in order to prepare for Ge 120 the following summer.
+Because Ge 120 ab may not be offered every year, students in the geology option may also need to take Ge 106 and Ge 120 a in spring term of their sophomore year in order to prepare for Ge 120 b the following summer.